nrinaudo/kantan.regex/docs/src/main/tut/primitive_types.md

 The problem here is that when this matches of this expression are not valid ints - they are surrounded by brackets.
 This is where groups come in handy: we've declared our regular expression in such a way that for each match, the first group will be the matched digits without the brackets.
-All that's left to do is to compile the regular expression in such a way that it attempts to interpret the first group rather than the entire match, by specifying an explicit [`MatchDecoder`] to [`regex`]:
+All that's left to do is to compile the regular expression in such a way that it attempts to interpret the first group rather than the entire match:

 ```tut
 bracketedDigits.asUnsafeRegex[Int](1).eval(input).foreach(println _)